 - Two real-world Denver rental property analyses and their ROIs.

 Most likely, it’ll be a different property analysis perspective than you’ve learned elsewhere.
-As the title states, cash flow is NOT everything!
+As the title states, cash flow in real estate is NOT everything!

 This post is part of the Investment Property Analysis Course.
 The course teaches you how to analyze a rental at purchase and how to review it annually to optimize your returns.